gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 - Increased session duration during Exploration
 - Feature breadth expansion as users move from Acquiesce to Exploration

-## The Competitive Advantage of Emotional Intelligence
+## The Competitive Advantage of Emotional Intelligent Design

 Products that acknowledge and design for emotional adoption journeys consistently outperform those focused solely on features.
 Users become advocates not just because the product works, but because the adoption experience respected their psychological needs.